mywrites/mywrites.github.io/index.md

 title: "Welcome Home!"
 category: home
 ---
 Discover an exceptional range of content that informs and inspires!
-For each article in my portal, I performed in-depth research (reading existing content and other collateral), viewed instructional videos, and navigated software – leveraging these efforts to independently understand solutions.
+For all documents in my portal, I performed in-depth research (reading existing content and other collateral), viewed instructional videos, and navigated software – leveraging these efforts to independently understand solutions.
 When necessary, I also collaborated with subject matter experts to confirm my understanding.

 The purpose of these articles is to educate, enabling engineers, customers (technical and non-technical), and stakeholders to gain tremendous insight and enhance their knowledge.